moon290/chanjuanli.github.io/_pages/more.md

 - May 06, 2019, the following paper: **Mu-Forcing: Training Variational Recurrent Autoencoders for Text Generation** was accepted to the **ACM Transactions on Asian and Low-Resource Language Information Processing** (TALLIP 2019).

-- April 15, 2019, the following paper: **Ancient-Modern Chinese Translation with a New Large Training Dataset** was accepted to the **ACM Transactions on Asian and Low-Resource Language Information Processing** (TALLIP 2019).
+- Apr 15, 2019, the following paper: **Ancient-Modern Chinese Translation with a New Large Training Dataset** was accepted to the **ACM Transactions on Asian and Low-Resource Language Information Processing** (TALLIP 2019).

 Demos
 ------